FeezyHendrix/Insta-mass-account-creator/README.md

 ### Run <strong>python botcore.py</strong>

-fill <a href="https://goo.gl/forms/ZgL8r2DjuaM7xl9R2">Forms</a> to Request for more features
+Fill <a href="https://goo.gl/forms/ZgL8r2DjuaM7xl9R2">Forms</a> to Request for more features